davigprada/programming-notes/README.md

-# Notes, exercises and lessons on python programming
+# Programming notes, exercises and lessons